Visit Ireland’s Hidden Heartlands

 Visit Tynagh, 40 minutes outside Galway City, for a day at Pallas Karting and Paintball.
 Unleash your inner Grand Prix driver on the 1500m track and hit speeds of 90kph – younger drivers can stick to the 500m beginner’s track.
 Make time for a competitive game of paintball, with four battle zones to choose from.

 Book a cruise from Cong with Corrib Cruises and relax on the calm waters of Lough Corrib.
 Back on dry land, a stroll around stunning Ashford Castle and afternoon tea is the perfect way to finish the day.

 On the list of great things to do with your dad, stargazing rates highly.
-Travel to Mayo’s Dark Sky Park which borders Ballycroy National Park and Wild Nephin.
+Travel to Mayo’s Dark Sky Park which borders Wild Nephin National Park.
 Bring a picnic on a clear night and see the Milky Way, shooting stars, and meteor showers.

 There’s lots to do near Fanad Head in Donegal.
 Take a tour of Fanad Lighthouse, walk by the coast to soak up the scenery of the Inishowen Peninsula or book a boat trip with Rathmullan Charters on Lough Swilly.

 Water babies of all ages love Offshore Watersports in Mullaghmore, Sligo.
 Experience the thrill of scuba diving, explore the seabed with a spot of snorkelling, or take a spin in a powerboat.
 Activities can be tailored for children and beginners.

 Keen cyclists enjoy the challenge of cycling the Ballyhoura Mountain Bike Trails.
 Hire a bike, pick a route, and test yourself with mammoth climbs and tricky rocky routes.
 Check out one of the five trails or extend your break and make a weekend of it, there’s plenty of accommodation nearby.